Latin American Studies

 AdmissionThe application deadline for the 2012-13 academic year is January 10, 2012.
 Applicants submit an online application, including a 500-word statement of purpose, resumé, 10-15 page double-spaced academic writing sample, and three letters of recommendation.
 In addition, all applicants must submit official transcripts and GRE general test scores.
 TOEFL scores are required of applicants whose first language is not English or who did not earn a degree from an undergraduate institution where English is the primary language of instruction.
 For information on university graduate admissions and to access the online application, visit http://gradadmissions.stanford.edu.

 Applicants must meet the University admission requirements, have a working knowledge of Spanish or Portuguese at the university third-year level or higher, and have experience working, living, or studying in Latin America or Iberia prior to admission.

 CLAS takes a broad approach to evaluating applications for admission.
 As important as GRE scores and grades are the applicant's essay, letters of recommendation, academic writing sample, and the experiences and goals conveyed through the personal statement and resume.

 Students interested in pursuing the joint degree program in Latin American Studies and Law (J.D.) or a dual degree in Latin American Studies and Business (M.B.A.) or Medicine (M.D.) must apply to each program separately and be accepted by both.
 Details about the joint and dual degree programs can be found in the "Master of Arts in Latin American Studies" section of this bulletin.

-Financial AidThe Center for Latin American Studies provides several graduate fellowships as well as limited research and course assistantship positions with the Tinker Visiting Professors each quarter.
+Financial AidThe Center for Latin American Studies provides several graduate fellowships as well as limited course assistantships with the Tinker Visiting Professors each quarter.